Art and architecture in Moscow and St Petersburg

 And while he refers to Moscow we also found the history and paradoxes of St Petersburg equally as appealing.

-Some favourite pictures from our trip
+Some favorite pictures from our trip

 The Winter Palace, St Petersburg

 This was a telephoto taken from the outdoor terrace of the Bellevue Brasserie.
-The resulting panorama captured golden spires and domes, sculptures and beautiful coloured buildings, with the central focus being the historic Winter Palace.
+The resulting panorama captured golden spires and domes, sculptures and beautiful colored buildings, with the central focus being the historic Winter Palace.

 In a museum of three million items and thousands of visitors per day we appreciated our wonderful guide Natasha’s skill in chaperoning us to the highlights and other items we were keen to see.

 The weather was perfect that evening with the golden glow of the sunset beneath the layers of approaching dark rain clouds.

 The Amber Room is a complete chamber decorated by amber panels, gold leaf and mirrors.
 It was created in the 18th century but, unfortunately, it disappeared during the Second World War.
 Before it was lost, the Amber Room was sometimes known as the ’Eighth Wonder of the World’.

 It was recreated by skilled craftsmen using 6 tons of 350 ‘shades’ of Baltic amber, and completed in 2003.